 Please note: only the person or entity whose name is on the sidewalk deposit permit can receive the refund from the City.
 If a developer or contractor puts down the initial deposit, the homeowner will not be able to apply to receive the refund.

 If you've already submitted a request, you can also check your application status online.
-If you don't see your name on that list, it means you still need to request an inspection.
+Please note: Even if your status is "Pass," it will take some time for us to process the refund and send it to you.
+If you don't see your permit number on that list, it means you still need to request an inspection.

 The letter needs to state that you completed your work on the site and sidewalk to “walk-away condition,” and are ready to have it inspected.
 The letter should also include tax identification information, such as your Vendor ID or social security number.
 This information is required to process the refund.
 Please send your letter to: